Chart Color Schemes

 Green Valley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area: M7-M12 Integration Project, Fifteenth Avenue Smart Transit (FAST) Corridor, Canvas at Bonnyrigg, and Bonnyrigg Estate Renewal - Humphries Precinct.
+Five projects identified by AreaSearch are expected to impact the area significantly: M7-M12 Integration Project, Fifteenth Avenue Smart Transit Corridor, Canvas at Bonnyrigg, and Bonnyrigg Estate Renewal - Humphries Precinct (Canvas).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.